LiveIntent/qa-challenge/README.md

 engineering teams face at LiveIntent.

 The service that you are going to test exposes a HTTP - GET - endpoint on `http://localhost:9000/route/:seed`.
-It routes routes requests to two different [kinesis stream][kinesis] according the simple rules:
+It routes requests to two different [kinesis stream][kinesis] according the simple rules:
 * If the *seed* received in the request is odd then it ends up to *li-stream-odd*
 * If the *seed* received in the request is even then it ends up to *li-stream-even*